-Early HIV infection is the period up to 6 months after infection with HIV.
-During early HIV infection, the level of HIV in the body (called viral load) is very high.
+Recent HIV infection is the period up to 6 months after infection with HIV.
+During recent HIV infection, the level of HIV in the body (called viral load) is very high.
 A high viral load damages the immune system and increases the risk of HIV transmission.

-ART helps people with HIV live longer, healthier lives.
-Studies suggest that these benefits begin even when ART is started in early HIV infection.
-In addition, starting ART during early HIV infection reduces the risk of HIV transmission.
+ART is an important part of staying healthy with HIV.
+Studies suggest that these benefits begin even when ART is started in recent HIV infection.
+In addition, starting ART during recent HIV infection reduces the risk of HIV transmission.

 Once a person starts ART, why is medication adherence important?

 Before starting ART, people with HIV discuss the benefits and risks of ART with their health care providers.
 They also discuss the importance of medication adherence—taking HIV medicines every day and exactly as prescribed.
 Adherence to an HIV regimen prevents HIV from multiplying and destroying the immune system.
 Taking HIV medicines every day also reduces the risk of HIV transmission.